-There are five different ways for me to make the pink rod:
+There are five different ways to make the same length as the pink rod:

-Can you spot a pattern that will help you to predict how many different ways there are to make up the black rod using only red and white rods?
+Can you spot a pattern that will help you to predict how many different ways there are to make up the black rod (7)?
+Use the interactivity to check your prediction.

 Can you explain the pattern?